Eighteenth week of 2018 edition!

 - Your post had to have been published during the last seven days (or so)

-Remember, you can find a list of the sites I check every week here.
+You can find a list of the sites I check every week here.

 There’re a lot of good posts in the anime space.
 I hope this post helps you find some of them!